occhristian/occhristian.github.io/_posts/2025-08-18-beginners-guide-to-getting-started-in-crypto-with-telegram.md

 I like simple tutorials.
 If you can explain something in 10 minutes, why take an hour?
 By the time you get to the end of this tutorial, you'll:
-- Have a brand new wallet with one of the best Telegram crypto bot
+- Have a brand new Solana wallet address with one of the best Telegram crypto bot
 - Learn how to secure your new wallet
 - Know how to buy meme tokens (Solana), and how to sell them for profit
 - Become proficient in Solana trading